 Based on cut:

-- Low-Top – the low-top Nike Blazer Sneakers displays a simple yet stylishly classic profile.
+The low-top Nike Blazer shoes display a simple yet stylishly classic profile.
 It delivers freedom for the ankle, allowing it to move around easily and gives more agility for the wearer.

 Low-top Nike Blazer Sneakers includes the following: